CHH/CHH.github.io/php-socket-programming-handbook/index.md

    stuff.
 4. …_and has someone who is available for all your questions_, if you are stuck.

-## The little PHP Socket Programming Handbook
+## The PHP Socket Programming Handbook

 <div class="book-cover left">
     <p><img src="/images/socket-book/Cover.png" alt=""></p>